AngryJKirk/weather/README.md

 In case of using it like library, you have to add weather-0.1-SNAPSHOT-jar-with-dependencies.jar --help in project dependencyes.
 Using of this library represents a wrapper class CurrentWeather.
 In this case in the class constructor you have to transfer your API-key, which one you can get on weather service website, or use mine: 21e80236d727d4dfc1b5cae33800a000

-Wrapper class have all capabilityes you need and all methods have javacod.
+Wrapper class have all capabilityes you need and all methods have javadoc.
 Methods return WeatherParams class, which fields contains weather's parametrs.
 It have overrided method toString for better using.
 Also there are methods like setResponseMode and setKey.
 First one allows you change type of returning data after API request (dont implimented yet), second one allows you to change API-key.

 Some additional nuance: request by name dont have to be exact.
 If you will input any string as city's name, you will alsmost always get some answer.
 An exception is strings with non-letter symbols.